Common name(s)

 Identification

 Stout body.
-Blocky, buntly rounded head with prominent ridges above eyes.
+Blocky, buntly rounded head with relatively low brow ridges above eyes.
 Two dorsal fins, each with a spine at its origin.
 Small gap between dorsal spines and leading edge of dorsal fins.
 First dorsal fin origin over pectoral fin insertion.
 Second dorsal fin origin anterior to pelvic fin free rear tip.
 Pectoral fins much larger than first dorsal.
 Pelvic fins about the same size as first dorsal fin.
 High, short anal fin.
 Well developed caudal fin with square terminal lobe.

 Size